HomeMy WebLinkAboutOrdinance 1655 N.C.S. 06/23/1986FECTIV AT

 L. Use of pier or pile foundations, or removal of expansive soils

-and replacement witYi compacted fill.
+and replacement with compacted fill.

-enhancement acrd augmentation of existing vegetation with
+enhancement and augmentation of existing vegetation with

-hydroseeding and planting. of 8,860 seedlings to present natural
+hydroseeding and planting of 8,860 seedlings to present natural

 grouping effects.
 Planting of a grove; of 15 gallon trees around